Temperature Tolerance Varies • by Both Crop & Variety within Crop

 - Beyond germination stage, cauliflower detests hot weather.

-- In extreme heat and/or humidity (the Southeast, Deep South, and Florida), none perform well unless transplanted after the hottest part of summer has passed.
+- In extreme heat and/or humidity such as the Southeast, Deep South, and Florida, however, none of these perform well unless transplanted after summer's heat peak is passed.

 - For suggestions on timing your cauliflower plantings for warmer conditions, refer to our Cauliflower Planting Program.